Protecting Your Family-Owned Business In Divorce? Consult An Annapolis Attorney.

 Businesses are often used to shield assets from view.
 In our valuation process, we locate and identify these hidden assets and include them as marital property when appropriate.
 In cases where the partner operating the business is acting in bad faith, a receiver may be appointed to prevent misbehavior.
 It is common for one side to characterize the business as troubled, and for the other to see it as a cash cow.
 A proper analysis will resolve these opposite perspectives.

 It is always wise to have a plan in hand.
 Many couples enter into prenuptial or postnuptial agreements resolving issues like business division in advance.
 The lawyers at Reinstein, Glackin & Herriott, LLC, have worked with many couples to create workable plans.
-Lacking a legal plan, the courts may assign a business to the person who had greatest responsibility for it, and assigning comparable assets to the other partner — effectively a buyout.
+Lacking a legal plan, the courts, depending on how the business is structured, may assign a business to the person who had greatest responsibility for it, and assigning comparable assets to the other partner — effectively a buyout.

 Finding Solutions For Business Owners Who Divorce

 When neither side can afford to buy out the other, the business must sometimes be sold, with the proceeds divided between the two.
-Typically, one party would continue in business and the interest of the other party is bought out.
-The business would be appraised and that amount is given to the party that was bought out.
-In especially complex situations, parties may wish to consult other professionals — an appraiser, an accountant or a business expert — to provide input to making a good division.
+Alternatively, one party might continue in business and the interest of the other party is bought out.
+The business could be appraised to assist in the determination of value.
+In especially complex situations, parties may wish to consult other professionals — an appraiser, an accountant or a business valuation expert — to provide input in determining the appropriate resolution.

 To Learn More, Contact Our Firm

 If you have questions about divorce involving family-owned businesses, our attorneys can help.
-Contact Reinstein, Glackin & Herriott, LLC, at our Annapolis or Rockville, Maryland, office at 301-850-7349.
+Contact Reinstein, Glackin & Herriott, LLC, at our Annapolis, Maryland, office at 301-850-7349.